WONDERlust91/WONDERlust91.github.io/source/_posts/rust-the-rust-programming-language.md

 }
 ```

+Differences between shadowing and making a variable:

-Shadowing is different from marking a variable as `mut` because we'll get a compile-time error if we accidentally try to reassign to this variable without using the `let` keyword.
+1. we'll get a compile-time error if we accidentally try to reassign to this variable without using the `let` keyword.
 By using `let`, we can perform a few transformations on a value but have the variable be immutable after those transformations have been completed.

-The other difference between mut and shadowing is that because we're effectively creating a new variable when we use the let keyword again, we can change the type of the value but reuse the same name.
+2. we're effectively creating a new variable when we use the `let` keyword again, we can change the type of the value but reuse the same name.

 ```rust
     let spaces = "   "; // string type
     let spaces = spaces.len(); // number type
 ```

-However, if we try to use mut for this, as shown here, we'll get a compile-time error:
+However, if we try to use `mut` for this, as shown here, we'll get a compile-time error:

 ```rust
     let mut spaces = "   ";